NirmalScaria/label_marker/README.md

 ## Getting started

 1. Do the basic setup for having Google Maps
-2. Create a Set of normal markers (Set<Marker>) and assign it as markers parameter of Google Maps widget
+2. Create a Set of normal markers ( Set < Marker > ) and set it as markers parameter of Google Maps widget
 3. Import this package; label_marker, and call addLabelMarker() function on the Set of markers when you want to add a label marker.
 4. Pass a LabelMarker widget, (created by giving required parameters, ie, label, position and markerId) to the above function.
 (See example.)
 5. Remember to call setState using 'then' keyword on the addLabelMarker() function.